utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 updated: 2023-03-15
 ---

 _Postman Live Collections_ enable you to keep your collections up-to-date based on the usage of your application.
-By observing your application, the Postman SDK automatically update your Live Collections.
+By observing your application, the Postman SDK automatically updates your Live Collections.

 Live Collections provide the following benefits: